Henry the Bearded: Early career and the loss of Opole

-Henry's father, Bolesław I, died 8 December 1201.
-Early in 1202 Henry's uncle, Duke Mieszko IV Tanglefoot of Upper Silesia, attacked and took the Duchy of Opole (Oppeln), which had passed from Jarosław's possession into Henry's.
+Henry's father, Bolesław I, died on 8 December 1201.
+Early in 1202, Henry's uncle, Duke Mieszko IV Tanglefoot of Upper Silesia, attacked and took the Duchy of Opole, which had passed from Jarosław's possession into Henry's.
 Mieszko wanted more than Opole, but was opposed by Archbishop of Gniezno, Henry Kietlicz and the Bishop of Wrocław, Cyprian.
 They supported Henry because he paid them 1,000 pieces of silver.

 Relations with the Hohenstaufens, Wittelsbachs, Welfs and Přemyslids

 When the Holy Roman Empire was in the middle of the struggles between the Staufer and the Welfs, at first, Henry wasn't directly involved in this fight.

 After 1207, Henry betrothed his daughter Gertrude to the Pfalzgraf Otto VIII, Count Palatine of Bavaria of the House of Wittelsbach, then a loyal follower of the House of Hohenstaufen.
-His wife Agnes, of the ducal House of Andechs, were strong supporters of the Staufer.
-Henry remained neutral, and refused to take part in the conflict between the Holy Roman Empire, the Staufer and the Welfs.
-Otto VIII murdered the German Hohenstaufer King Philip of Swabia and was executed in 1209, so there was no marriage.
+His wife Agnes, of the ducal House of Andechs, was a strong supporter of the Staufer.
+Henry remained neutral and refused to take part in the conflict between the Holy Roman Empire, the Staufer and the Welfs.
+Otto VIII murdered the German Hohenstaufen King Philip of Swabia and was executed in 1209, so there was no marriage.

-Involvement in politics of the Polish duchies
+Involvement in the politics of the Polish duchies

-In 1202 the Polish High Duke Mieszko III the Old died.
+In 1202, the Polish High Duke Mieszko III the Old died.
 He was from the Greater Polish branch of the royal Piast dynasty.
 Two opposing groups emerged: 1) Mieszko IV Tanglefoot (Henry's uncle), and Duke Władysław III Spindleshanks of Greater Poland (Mieszko III's son and successor), and 2) Dukes Leszek the White of Sandomierz, Konrad I of Masovia (sons of late High Duke Casimir II the Just), and Władysław Odonic (Władysław III's nephew).
 Henry once again remained neutral.

 Władysław III Spindleshanks had assumed the throne at Kraków, but was deposed in 1206.
 Leszek became High Duke and Duke of Kraków.
-The loss of the Seniorate Province caused Władysław III to change his alliance, increasing his presence in West Pomerania).
+The loss of the Seniorate Province caused Władysław III to change his alliance, increasing his presence in West Pomerania.
 He proposed to Henry an exchange of territories: the Silesian Lubusz Land for the Greater Poland Kalisz region.
 Henry accepted the offer, but the exchange resulted in political confusion.
 Władysław Odonic had been expecting to inherit Lubusz and Greater Poland from his uncle Władysław III.
 Odonic counted on the support of the church, headed by Archbishop Henry Kietlicz of Gniezno.
 Władysław III had his two opponents, Odonic and the archbishop, exiled.
 Henry was now in a difficult situation.
 He owed a debt of gratitude to the archbishop, who helped him at the beginning of his reign, but he decided to support Władysław III.
 He gave the newly acquired Kalisz to Odonic, except for Poznań, causing a temporary rift between Henry and Władysław III.
 In 1208, the relationship was mended during a meeting in Głogów.